augustomonoo/python-htmlelements/README.md

 ## Building pages

-Here's a simple mockup: a home page that lists articles, a article page that shows a single article and an about page.
+Here's a simple mockup: a home page that lists articles, an article page that shows a single article and an about page.
 All three using a common template.